Gabriel Rabinovich

 Rena Krasno, author of the memoir Strangers Always, was his niece; she passed his architectural drawings and photographs to the Hoover Archives.
 According to her memoir, Uncle Gava was well-educated, wrote plays, told great jokes and doted on his wife.
 "Gava, endowed with a large bulbous nose, regales all and sundry with hilarious, often bawdy, tales told in a wide range of accents – Georgian, Tartar, Yiddish, Chinese."
 (Strangers Always)

-In 1927, as a "penniless architect" and already married, Rabinovich created his earliest known project – the conversion of a residential building on Ward Road into the new Ohel Moshe Synagogue.
+In 1927, as a "penniless architect" and married, Rabinovich created his earliest known project – the conversion of a residential building on Ward Road into the new Ohel Moshe Synagogue.
 The rebuilding required the removal of the second floor and the addition of pillars to support the roof.
 A mezzanine was constructed so women could pray separately from men.
 (Rena Krasno, Russian Jews in Shanghai) The synagogue opened in October 1928.

 In 1933–1935, he worked for the Republic Land Investment Co. 五和洋行, which was implementing a massive development scheme on North Szechuen Road and siting three multistory buildings there.
-The flagship of the project – the New Asia Hotel – was designed by the company's chief architect S. A. Sayer, with no involvement of Poy Gum Lee (in spite of common claims); Rabinovich designed the other two apartment buildings – the Bridge House and Derring Apartments – which opened on 15 January 1935.
+The flagship of the project – the New Asia Hotel – was designed by the company's chief architect S. A. Sayer, with no involvement of Poy Gum Lee (in spite of common claims).
+Rabinovich designed the other two apartment buildings – the Bridge House and Derring Apartments – which opened on 15 January 1935.
 During the Japanese occupation of Shanghai, the Bridge House became the infamous military prison and its apartments were converted to cells.

 Rabinovich was a board member of the Russian Jewish Club and a member of the Jewish Company of the Shanghai Volunteer Corps.
 He acted as a secretary of the committee for the construction of the New Ashkenazi Synagogue, on Route Tenant de la Tour, designed by his colleague Emmanuel Gran.
 According to the testimony of his daughter Isabel, Rabinovich participated in all the activities of the Russian Artistic and Literary Circle and was a dedicated member of ORT (Society for the Encouragement of Handicrafts).
 He contributed to the welfare of the European Jewish refugees in Shanghai in the 1940s.